Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 II.
 International Studies and Cases

 When these surveys were limited to the people who sought care from oral medicine clinics, a higher frequency of prevalence was noted.
-Such is the case in Spain wherein the rate was 6.8% for cheek biting, 10.7% for linea alba, and 11.5% for frictional keratosis.
+Such is the case in Spain, wherein the rate was 6.8% for cheek biting, 10.7% for linea alba, and 11.5% for frictional keratosis.
 In India, the most common oral lesion was frictional keratosis which was noted in about 5.8% of the patients.

-In Australia, when referred clinic and hospitalized patients were evaluated, hyperkeratotic lesions-including those that were brought about by tobacco use-were rated at 10.3% for the clinic patients and 11.6% for hospitalized patients.
+In Australia, when referred clinic and hospitalized patients were evaluated, hyperkeratotic lesions--including those that were brought about by tobacco use--were rated at 10.3% for the clinic patients and 11.6% for hospitalized patients.
 In one of the largest studies done which involved 23,785 patients who attended a Mexican dental school clinic, they found that frictional keratosis was the third most common oral mucosal finding.

 This type of oral lesion occurred with a rate of 32 cases for every 1,000 patients.
-On the other hand, those who had cheek biting lesions were the fifth most common, with a rate of 21.7 cases per 1,000 patients.
+On the other hand, those who had cheek-biting lesions were the fifth most common, with a rate of 21.7 cases per 1,000 patients.

-Known Cases of Mortality:
+Known Cases of Mortality

 Despite the significantly high numbers shown by the aforementioned studies, frictional keratosis and its variants are benign mucosal lesions and do not cause any other symptoms.
-Its effects are localized and is not associated with mortality or morbidity.
+Its effects are localized and are not associated with mortality or morbidity.

-Race, Sex and Age:
+Race, Sex and Age